TechmanRobotInc/tmr_ros2/README.md

 arg0: if fun is TAG or WAIT_TAG, arg0 is timeout in ms<br/>
 arg1: if fun is TAG or WAIT_TAG, arg1 is id<br/>
 > 6. demo_set_io:<br/>
-In this demo code, you should set module, type, pin and state.
-The detail you can read the TM_Robot_Expression.pdf(1.76.6300) Chapter 6.5 IO<br/>
+In this demo code, you should set module, type, pin and state.More details please refer to the Expression Editor and Listen Node.pdf(Chapter IO<br/>
 module : MODULE_CONTROLBOX or MODULE_ENDEFFECTOR<br/>
 type: TYPE_DIGITAL_IN, TYPE_DIGITAL_OUT, TYPE_INSTANT_DO, TYPE_ANALOG_IN, TYPE_ANALOG_OUT, TYPE_INSTANT_AO<br/>
 pin: pin number<br/>
 state: STATE_OFF or STATE_ON or other value(if digitial IO)<br/>
 > 7. demo_set_positions:<br/>
 In this demo, you should be careful all units are not degree, they are rad.<br/>
 motion_type : PTP_J , PTP_T , LINE_J , LINE_T , CIRC_J ,CIRC_T , PLINE_J ,PLINE_T.
-More details please refer to the TM_Robot_Expression.pdf Chapter 9.6-9.9<br/>
+More details please refer to the Expression Editor and Listen Node.pdf(Chapter PTP, Line, Circle, Pline, Move_PTP, Move_Line, Move_PLine) <br/>
 positions : target position or target joint(rad)<br/>
 velocity : joint velocity-> max value is Pi -> 3.14 rad/s , line velocity ->m/s <br/>
 acc_time : to max speed time in millisecond<br/>
 blend_percentage : 0 has no blending
 fine_goal : in true case, controller will check the error of the final position and you should wait few ms<br/>
 > 8. demo_write_item: <br/>
 In this demo code, you can send TMSVR cmd by using this service.
-More details please refer to the TM_Robot_Expression.pdf Chapter(1.76.6300) 9.3 svr_write
+More details please refer to the Expression Editor and Listen Node.pdf(Chapter svr_write
 > 9. demo_leave_listen_node:<br/>
 In this demo code, you can use send_script service sending a script to leave the listen node.